Mars 1M No.1: Launch

 Mars 1M No.1 was the payload of the Molniya 8K78 rocket's maiden flight.
 The rocket, which had serial number L1-4M, was a new derivative of the R-7 series, with a Blok-I third stage replacing the Blok-E used on the Vostok, and a new Blok-L fourth stage.
-The vehicle lifted off from Site 1/5 at the Baikonur Cosmodrome at 14:27:49 UTC on 10 October 1960.
+The vehicle lifted off from Site 1/5 at the Baikonur Cosmodrome at 14:27:49 UTC on 10 October 1960 and steered downrange smoothly.
+The new 8D74K engines in the first stage worked well and everything went according to plan through core stage burn.